katkatty21/HRManagementSystemWeb/README.md

 - Run `python manage.py makemigrations` and `python manage.py migrate` in your Django project to apply model changes to the database.
 - Interact with the database via Django ORM for CRUD operations.

-## Roadmap
-- [ ] Add more comprehensive error handling for database operations.
-- [ ] Implement database backup and restore features.
-- [ ] Optimize query performance with indexing and caching.
-- [ ] Add support for additional authentication mechanisms.

-## Contributing

-Contributions are welcome!
-To contribute:
-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add YourFeature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact
 - **Project Maintainer**: Katrina